FeroHriadel/tripiabackend/README.md

 - the `/lib` folder also holds the code for the creation of all app resources: `/lib/lambdas`, `/lib/buckets`, `lib/apiGateway`...

 ### LAMBDAS
+- This is about RestApi lambdas.
+WS Lambdas are the section below.
 - are the most complex resource in the app.
 Once you crack that the rest is a breeze.
 - `/lib/lambdas/AppLambda.ts` is used to initiate all app lambdas.
 Just declare `new AppLambda(stack, props)`.
 - AppLambda props can take 2 dynamoDB tables, eventBus, tags, s3bucket, policy statements... and attaches it all to the lambda so you don't have to do it manually.
 Example: